Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Applications

 In this example, we assume we know $f$.
 The case of unknown $f$ is more complicated and beyond the scope of the paper.
 The risk function for estimating $\theta^\star_t$ under quadratic loss function is:

-To apply the gradient descent method and predictor-corrector method we need to estimate the gradient, Hessian and the time derivative of the gradient of the risk function.
-The gradient and the Hessian can be easily estimated as using sample averages (exact expressions are presented in the Appendix).
+Note that the risk function here is not strongly convex (so it does not satisfy the assumptions of Theorem \ref{thm:pc_noise}), but as we shall see, the PC algorithm nevertheless outperforms standard first-order methods.
+The gradient and the Hessian, that are required for GD and PC methods, can be easily estimated as using sample averages (exact expressions are presented in the Appendix \ref{sec:obj-tracking-derivatives}).
 The time derivative of the gradient is:

 To estimate $\frac{d}{dt}f(\|X_i - \theta^\star_t\|^2)$ we again resort to the moving average procedure:

 where $p, \{\beta_j\}_{j=1}^p$ are chosen carefully to balance the bias variance trade-off.
 For notational simplicity we drop the index $i$ and define $g(t) = f(\|X_i - \theta^\star_t\|^2)$.
 From the relation $Y_{i, t} = g(t) + \eps_{i, t}$ and Assumption \ref{assmp:smoothness}, we have: